arda1034/Huseyin_Arda_Davulcu_QA_Task_2/README.md

 ### Description

-It is a project created to perform automation tests requested through the Insider site.
+This is a project created to perform automation tests on the Insider website as requested.

 ### Features
 - **UI Automation**: All requirements were met in accordance with the POM structure using Selenium WebDriver.
 - **Configuration**: Developments outside the project requirements can be turned on or off via the configuration file.
-- **Screenshot**: At the end of each test, a screenshot was taken and the test result was written to the file name.
+- **Screenshot**: At the end of each test, a screenshot was taken and named after the test name and its result.

 ### Project Structure
 ```